Rabi oscillations and entanglement between two atoms interacting by the Rydberg blockade studied by the Jaynes-Cummings Model: Coherent states of the field

 with $\xi_B^{(n)}(t)$ in \eqref{B4}.
 The normalization condition $P_{\text{atoms}}^{(\alpha)} \left(\ket{\text{sym}},t \right) + P_{\text{atoms}}^{(\alpha)} \left(\ket{g,g},t \right) = 1$ is fulfilled due to $\left| \sigma_B^{n}(t) \right|^2 + \left| \xi_B^{n}(t) \right|^2 = 1$ for $n=0,1,2,\ldots$ (see \eqref{sigma}).

-Figure \ref{fig:coherent} shows $P_{\text{atoms}}^{(\alpha)} \left(\ket{\text{sym}},t \right)$ in \eqref{Psymatoms1} for zero detuning ($\Delta = 0$) and $\bar{n} = 10$, $20$, and $50$ as a function of $t$ (blue lines).
-The oscillations of the probability undergo collapses and revivals on a time scale $\sim \lambda \sqrt{\bar{n}}$, similarly as for a single two-level atom interacting with a quantum single-mode coherent field \cite{Eberly1980,Larson2021}.
+Figure \ref{fig:coherent} shows $P_{\text{atoms}}^{(\alpha)} \left(\ket{\text{sym}},t \right)$ in \eqref{Psymatoms1} and $P_{\text{atoms}}^{(\alpha)} \left(\ket{g,g},t \right)$ in \eqref{Pggatoms1} for zero detuning ($\Delta = 0$) and $\bar{n} = 10$, $20$, and $50$ as functions of time $t$ (orange and gray lines in parts (A), (C), (E), respectively).
+The oscillations of the probabilities undergo collapses and revivals on a time scale $\sim \lambda \sqrt{\bar{n}}$, similarly as for a single two-level atom interacting with a quantum single-mode coherent field \cite{Eberly1980,Larson2021}.
 However, for the present two-atom system, the oscillations occur between $\ket{g,g}$ and the maximally entangled Bell state $\ket{\text{sym}}$ in \eqref{symatoms}; thus, the interaction of the two-atom system with a quantum single-mode coherent field entangles the two atoms, where the time-dependence of the states and the entanglement can be tuned by the average photon number $\bar{n}$ of the coherent field.
+The phenomenon of entanglement will be discussed in more detail in the following section.